 }

-A variation is to measure at a constant time interval.
-For example, we take a sensor and decide that we want to make all the possible measurements for 20, 50, or 100 ms.
+A variation is to measure over a constant time interval.
+Example, we take a sensor and decide we want to take all possible measurements for 20, or 50 or 100 ms.

-Again, the time depends on the speed of the sensor and the time we want to dedicate to the measurement, but in this case we have much greater control of the time we are going to make the measurement.
-This makes it often more convenient to integrate into our programs.
+Again, the time depends on the speed of the sensor and the time we want to dedicate to the measurement, but in this case we have much greater control over the time we will be measuring.
+This makes it more convenient in many cases to integrate into our programs.

 float MeasureT(int msInterval, float(*funct)())